-Lisocabtagene mareleucel was also approved initially for large B cell lymphoma relapsed after 2 more or lines of therapy based on the TRANSCEND trial, which demonstrated an ORR rate of 73% and CR rate of 53%.
+Lisocabtagene mareleucel was also approved initially for LBCL relapsed after 2 or more lines of therapy based on the TRANSCEND trial, which demonstrated an ORR rate of 73% and CR rate of 53%.
 The subsequent TRANSFORM trial established liso-cel as approved therapy for patients with disease refractory to first-line therapy or with relapse within 12 months, or patients who relapsed later but were considered ineligible for autologous stem cell transplantation.
 Most recently, follow-up TRANSCEND trials have led to the approval of lisocabtagene mareleucel for low-grade follicular lymphoma, chronic lymphocytic leukemia, and mantle cell lymphoma.